Choir of Young Believers

 Choir of Young Believers was the musical project of singer, writer and guitarist Jannis Noya Makrigiannis from Copenhagen, Denmark.
-The band, which consisted of Makrigiannis along with a rotating cast of supporting players, has had multiple No 1 hits in their home country of Denmark and was named the "Best New Act" at the 2009 Danish Music Awards.
-COYB’s music combines folk melodies, orchestral instrumentation, and dark lyrics.
+The band, which consisted of Makrigiannis along with a rotating cast of supporting players, has had multiple No. 1 hits in their home country of Denmark and was named "Best New Act" at the 2009 Danish Music Awards.
+COYB's music combines folk melodies, orchestral instrumentation and dark lyrics.

 History

-After the breakup of his previous band, Lake Placid, in 2006, Makrigiannis moved to the Greek island of Samos and began developing his own solo material.
+After the 2006 breakup of his previous band, Lake Placid, Makrigiannis moved to the Greek island of Samos and began developing his own solo material.
 Upon his return to Copenhagen, Makrigiannis gathered musicians and friends to form Choir of Young Believers.
-The group released the EP Burn the Flag in 2007, with the single "Sharpen Your Knife" receiving heavy play on Danish Radio.
-In September 2008, the band released its first full length album, This Is for the White in Your Eyes, which was nominated for six Danish Music Awards and won the "Best New Act" category.
+The group released the EP Burn the Flag in 2007, with the single "Sharpen Your Knife" receiving heavy play on Danish radio.
+In September 2008, the band released its first full-length album, This Is for the White in Your Eyes, and it was nominated for six Danish Music Awards and won the "Best New Act" category.